-As the main technical tool of this work, we studied a simplified single-step Feynman-Kitaev construction and developed a scheme to lower bound the output fidelity F{output} (and subsequently the TVD between ideal and experimental distributions) using three parameters.
+As the main technical tool of this work, we studied a simplified single-step Feynman-Kitaev construction and developed a scheme to lower bound the output fidelity $F{\text{output}}$ (and subsequently the TVD between ideal and experimental distributions) using three parameters.
 In fact, the lower bound holds for any unitary U, but the three parameters may not be efficiently estimatable in general.
-One might ask if we can simply combine the protocol of Fitzsimons et al. [16] with our single-step construction to verify arbitrary quantum operations, such as non-commuting Hamiltonian evolutions or digital quantum circuits.
-We do not have a definite answer, but this seems difficult for most hard-to-simulate unitaries because they generally decompose into exponentially many Pauli terms and, unlike ZZ+Z or ZZ Hamiltonian evolution, their de facto measurement outcome cannot be efficiently deduced from $poly(\lambda)$ single-qubit measurements.
+One might ask if we can simply combine the protocol of Fitzsimons et al. [18] with our single-step construction to verify arbitrary quantum operations, such as noncommuting Hamiltonian evolutions or digital quantum circuits.
+We do not have a definite answer, but this seems difficult for most hard-to-simulate unitaries because they generally decompose into exponentially many Pauli terms and, unlike ZZ + Z or ZZ Hamiltonian evolution, their measurement outcomes cannot be efficiently deduced from $polv(\lambda)$ single-qubit measurements.

 Experimental implementation of the protocol would be of significant interest.
 Although it might be difficult to implement quantum communication in the adversarial scenario, our protocol could be a useful tool for experimentalists to benchmark the quality of their devices, because the quality of initial state preparation and that of Hamiltonian evolution can be estimated separately and precisely.
-As shown in Appendix S2, if the noise pattern is known to be fully stochastic instead of coherent, the experimentalist only needs to achieve output fidelity 0.708, which is significantly easier than the bound of 0.915 in the fully coherent case.
+As shown in Appendix B, if the noise pattern is known to be fully stochastic instead of coherent, the experimentalist only needs to achieve output fidelity 0.708, which is significantly easier than the bound of 0.915 in the fully coherent case.
+However, even though 0.708 seems to be a reasonable level, achieving a constant output fidelity for a large number of qubits may be challenging for near-term devices.
+We emphasize that this is a common issue for all quantum advantage protocols designed for non-faulttolerant platforms.
+For our approach, this may be mitigated if we apply the trade-off between the number of qubits and Hamiltonian implementation difficulty as mentioned above.
+In summary, although a 70-qubit device capable of non-uniform Hamiltonian simulation with approximately 0.01% measurement error suffices to demonstrate quantum advantage, implementing our verification protocol still requires designing a new experimental scheme from scratch due to the the constant output fidelity requirement and the difficulty of combining the high-quality GCZ gate and nonuniform Hamiltonian evolution together in a single platform.
+Therefore, even though we consider our protocol to be near-term practical, we find it unlikely to be immediately implemented with sufficient output fidelity to show quantum advantage.